Everything you wanted to ask about an air purifier but didn't know who or where to ask

 Not at all!
 The IQAir machines use very little electricity to run.
-In fact, on low speed it only uses 27 watts, and with average use it will draw about as much electricity as an ordinary 100 watt light bulb.
+In fact, on low speed it only uses 20 watts (for 220/240 Volt), and with average use it will draw about as much electricity as an ordinary 100 watt light bulb.
 The actual energy usage will vary with the fan speed you select, so here is the exact energy consumption for each of the six fan speeds:

 The HealthPro 250 New Edition is barely audible (near-silent) on low, comparable to the sound of rustling leaves, or literally a whisper.
 On speed 3 which is the most commonly used speed, it is about as quiet as a refrigerator or computer.
 Even on its highest speed 6 which is generally reserved only for occasional quick cleaning of large areas, the HealthPro 250 New Edition makes about as much noise as your dishwasher or shower.

 Yes, it comes included with a set of four casters which are quickly and easily snapped onto the bottom of the unit for convenient mobility.
 There is also a large easy to grasp carrying handle on the top of the unit.

 The exact placement of the IQAir machine in your room is not very critical - it will work well regardless of where it sits in the room.
 Contrary to popular belief, there is no need to place your air purifier in the center of the room - you can just as easily run it out of the way in the corner of the room.
 Just make sure the unit has a few inches of clearance all around for adequate airflow.

 IQAir stands behind the quality of their Swiss-made air purifiers 100%.
 The IQAir machines comes standard with a three years limited warranty that fully covers any defects in materials and workmanship, including parts and labour.